 3.8.
-Report on Progress
+Report on progress

-Submit reports on progress as requested to professional practice and research supervisors, supervisory boards, the PD Director, or the departmental Research Students' Progress Committee.
+Submit reports on progress as requested to professional practice and research supervisors, Supervisory Panels, the PD Director, or the departmental Research Students' Progress Board.

 3.9.
-Keep a Record of Progress
+Keep a record of progress

 Keep a record of personal progress, including a copy of the agreed training needs, courses that need to be attended and when they are attended.
 In the case of professional practice, this will usually take the form of a professional practice portfolio which forms part of the assessment for the degree.
 In the case of research, this may take the form of a log book or research portfolio to be signed off by the supervisor, but will not be part of the assessment for the research component.